cardosoccc/bud/README.md

 ### Reports

 A report compares forecasts against actual transactions for a given budget month.
 For months in the future, `bud` calculates a **projected net balance** by summing forecast values from the current month forward through the target month.

+Installment-based forecasts display their installment number and total in the report (e.g. `Washer (5/10)`).

 ---